Hezbollah Confirms Senior Leader Killed In Israeli Airstrike

 Date

-(MENAFN- IANS) Beirut, Sep 21 (IANS) Lebanon's Hezbollah on Friday night mourned the acting commander of its Elite Radwan Force, Ibrahim Akil, who was killed earlier in the day by an Israeli airstrike on Beirut's southern suburbs.
+BEIRUT, Sept 21 (NNN-NNA) – Lebanon's Hezbollah, last night, mourned the acting commander of its Elite Radwan Force, Ibrahim Akil, who was killed earlier in the day, by an Israeli airstrike on Beirut's southern suburbs.

-"Today, the great jihadist leader Ibrahim Akil joined the procession of his brothers, the great martyr leaders, after a blessed life full of jihad, work, wounds, sacrifices, risks, challenges, achievements, and victories," read a statement released late Friday by Hezbollah.
+“Today, the great jihadist leader, Ibrahim Akil, joined the procession of his brothers, the great martyr leaders, after a blessed life full of jihad, work, wounds, sacrifices, risks, challenges, achievements, and victories,” read a statement released by the Hezbollah.

-According to the Health Ministry, the Israeli airstrike has killed 14 people and injured 66 others.
+According to the Health Ministry, the Israeli airstrike had killed 14 people and injured 66 others.– NNN-NNA

 Legal Disclaimer: